 Welcome to VetSalus

-VetSalus is particularly interested in providing consultancy in Animal Welfare, Antimicrobial Usage and Sustainable Animal Production Systems.
-All VetSalus consultants are independent and meet strict criteria before approval.
+VetSalus provides veterinary consultancy and expert advice across a variety of areas, including Animal Welfare, Antimicrobial Usage and Sustainable Animal Production Systems.
+All VetSalus consultants are independent veterinarians who meet strict approval criteria.

-VetSalus consultants have extensive experience in R&D projects.
-We can assist your R&D project in planning or data collection.
-We can also undertake to deliver the entire project, including final analysis and reporting.
+VetSalus experts have extensive experience in research and development projects.
+We can assist your R&D project in planning or data collection phases, or can deliver the entire project, including final analysis, reporting and recommendations.

 If you are interested in joining our specialist global network and engaging with like minded vets.